Held every October, AFB Awareness Month aims to:

 American foulbrood (AFB) is a fatal and incurable brood disease of European honey bees (Apis mellifera).
 AFB is present in Australia.
 Any hive can contract AFB and the disease can decimate an apiary.
 AFB spores are spread in contaminated honey and apiary products, hive parts and equipment.
 Robbing out of weak hives is a key means of spread.
 A single infected hive can quickly infect nearby hives as healthy bees rob out the contaminated honey.
 As more and more hives contract the disease, the cycle perpetuates leading to serious outbreaks that can impact entire regions.

-AFB Awareness Month is a joint initiative between NSW DPI and the Amateur Beekeepers Association NSW, the North Shore Beekeepers Association, NSW Apiarists' Association and Steritech.
-The aim is to highlight awareness of AFB and promote best management practices.
+AFB Awareness Month is supported by Amateur Beekeepers Association NSW, the North Shore Beekeepers Association, and NSW Apiarists' Association.

 For more information on how to inspect your hive, see the Fact sheet (PDF, 482.56 KB) or watch a video.